amydevs/mdmc-client/README.md

 # mdmc-client
 A desktop client for downloading and managing Muse Dash charts/maps/songs/albums downloaded from https://mdmc.moe/.

+## Download
+- You can download the latest pre-release `.exe` from https://github.com/jy1263/mdmc-client/releases/latest/
+- Or the latest build from https://github.com/jy1263/mdmc-client/actions

 ## Features (So Far)
 - Queue Charts to be Downloaded in the Background.
 - Delete Charts from Your Library.